‘She was supermom’ Brother, best friend remember Duluth mom who died trying to save daughter’s life

 “Sarah did this, Sarah did that.
 I mean it’s crazy.
 It’s blowing my mind,” he said.

 Sarah worked with non-profits, the Family Promise Guest Advisory Council, and others to help women during the transition from abuse.
 She also gave a moving speech in 2013 about being a single parent and overcoming homelessness once she graduated from Georgia Gwinnett College.
+She also worked at Georgia Tech for 10 years prior to her time with Duluth Middle School.

 Both Patricia and James described Sarah as a gifted person, smart, sharp, and someone who cared more about others than herself.
 They said she loved working with children and people with disabilities and was always around to motivate others to keep going.